A Meaningful Life for a Better World (Science Classes)

 Interested in bringing one of our presentations to your class?

 Classroom Presentations - Eat for the Planet

-Project: Eat for the Planet provides evidence based* educational high school presentations that challenge students to think critically about how daily food choices affect personal and planetary health.
+Project: Eat for the Planet provides evidence based* educational presentations for middle, high school and college students.
+Each of our three programs challenge students to think critically about how daily food choices affect personal and planetary health.
 With compelling photos, videos, and thought-provoking and interactive discussion, students learn how informed and conscientious food choices can collectively create a healthier, sustainable and more socially just future.